acope/KeepAlive/README.md

 # KeepAlive
-Powershell script to keep computer awake
+Simple Powershell script to keep computer awake while you are away to make it look like you are there